The short answer

 RWA platforms need infrastructure Aeredium provides at the base layer

 Tokenized asset platforms need verifiable execution, compliance-preserving privacy, cross-chain distribution, and fiat settlement rails.
-Aeredium provides all of these: TEE attestation, ZK-STARK privacy, 13-chain distribution, and direct bank API connectivity, as base-layer primitives, not add-ons.
+Aeredium provides all of these: TEE attestation, AES-256-GCM protocol-level encryption, 10-chain distribution, and direct bank API connectivity via AERLink, as base-layer primitives, not add-ons.

 Single-TEE or single-cloud chain